Effective as of April 29, 2022

 - Automatically when you use certain features of our Website.

-We may ask that you provide personal information:
+You may provide personal information:

 This information includes: